-14 Does your jurisdiction recognise any form of legal relationship for heterosexual couples other than marriage?
+15 Does your jurisdiction recognise any form of legal relationship for heterosexual couples other than marriage?

-In Japan, heterosexual couples who intend to marry are required to submit a marriage notification to a government office in order for the marriage to be formally admitted as a marital relationship under Japanese law.
-If heterosexual couples live together with an intention to marry but have not submitted a marriage notification, the relationship is not treated as a marital relationship but as a de facto marriage.
-Although to a limited extent, such couples are also eligible for protections and obligations that are substantially similar to those provided for a marital relationship, for example:
+Heterosexual couples who intend to marry are required to submit a marriage notification to a government office in order for the marriage to be formally admitted as a marital relationship under Japanese law.
+If a heterosexual couple lives together with the intention to marry but have not submitted a marriage notification, the relationship is not treated as a marital relationship but as a de facto marriage.
+Nonetheless, such couples are also eligible, to a limited extent, for protections and obligations that are substantially similar to those provided for a marital relationship, for example:

-- if a de facto marriage is terminated without justifiable reasons, the terminated party to the de facto marriage may seek damages against the terminating party; - if a de facto marriage is terminated, a party may ask the other party to distribute community property and joint property; - partners to the de facto marriage shall share expenses that arise from the relationship, taking into account their property, income and all other circumstances; and - for social security purposes, it is often the case that a de facto marriage is treated the same as a marital relationship (eg, a partner to a de facto marriage is eligible to obtain pensions and industrial injury insurance after the death of the other party).
+- if a de facto marriage is terminated without justifiable reasons, the terminated party to the de facto marriage may seek damages against the terminating party; - if a de facto marriage is terminated, a party may ask the other party to distribute community property and joint property; - partners to the de facto marriage shall share expenses that arise from the relationship, taking into account their property, income and all other circumstances; and - for social security purposes, a de facto marriage is often treated the same as a marital relationship (eg, a partner to a de facto marriage is eligible to obtain pensions and industrial injury insurance after the death of the other party).

-However, there is a big difference between marriage and de facto marriage: a partner to a de facto marriage is not treated as an heir.
-That said, it is possible to give an estate to the partner by way of testament.

-Under Japanese tax law, the term 'spouse' has the same meaning as in the Civil Code of Japan (ie, a spouse in a marital relationship).
-Accordingly, a partner to a de facto marriage is not eligible for tax benefits granted for a spouse or a marital relationship, such as spouse tax deductions under the Income Tax Act and a spouse's amount of tax reductions under the Inheritance Tax Act (see (iv) at question 5).
+However, there is a notable difference between marriage and de facto marriage: a partner in a de facto marriage is not treated as an heir; however, it is possible to give an estate to the partner by way of testament.
+Under Japanese tax law, the term 'spouse' has the same meaning as in the Civil Code (ie, a spouse in a marital relationship).
+Accordingly, a partner in a de facto marriage is not eligible for tax benefits granted to a spouse or a marital relationship, such as spouse tax deductions under the Income Tax Act and a spouse's amount of tax reductions under the Inheritance Tax Act (see (4) in question 5).